Columbus2016/team-9/Presentation.md

 - Students are given the opportuity to walk through more scenarios after the daily scenarios.
 - Past decisions will reflect on future scenarios and interactions.
-- CHaracter decisisons will impaact their interactions with others in their school.
+- Character decisions will impact their interactions with others in their school.
 - The setup currently would allow for new scenarios to be added by the CHOICES program team.